wolfgang-stefani/Traffic-Sign-Classifier/README.md

 ### Model Architecture (Deep Learning model)

 As a starting point, I decided to use a convolutional neural network architecture known as LeNet-5 and similarly implemented in [Pierre Sermanet's / Yann LeCun's paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf).
-LeNet-5 consists of 6 layers (if you do not count input and output as a layer).
+LeNet-5 consists of 6 layers (C1, S2, C3, S4, C5, F6) if you do not count input and output as a layer:

+![alt text][image14]

+A problem with this initial architecture is overfitting - a high accuracy on the training set but low accuracy on the validation set.

-After several steps of development and testing different hyperparameters, my convolutional neural network classifier consists of 8 layers: **3 convolutional layers** and **3 subsampling/pooling layers** for feature extraction and **2 fully connected layers**.
+After an iterative approach consisting of several steps of testing different layers and hyperparameters, my convolutional neural network classifier consists of 8 layers: **3 convolutional layers**, **3 subsampling/pooling layers** and **2 fully connected layers**:

 ![alt text][image13]

+In comparison to LeNet, the **learning rate** is reduced from 0,001 to 0,0005.
+A higher learning rate does not mean to learn more and faster.
+In fact you get to a better model with low loss faster with a low learning rate.
+**Epochs** are changed from 10 to 50.
+An epoch is a single pass of the whole dataset through the model used to increase the accuracy of the model without requiring more data.
+It is importan to chose the right number of epochs.

+For reducing overfitting, the regularization technique dropout is implemented with `keep_prob` set to 0,7.

 The code of the model can be found in the [project's IPython notebook](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb) in the first cell right under the headline "Step 2: Design a Model Architecture (Deep Learning model)".

-#### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.

-My final model results were:
+The results of the final model are:
-* training set accuracy of 98,1% (see code line __)
+* training set accuracy of 98,1%
 * validation set accuracy of 99,9%
 * test set accuracy of ?

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 ### Test a Model on New Images